edvin/fxlauncher/README.md

 ### Try a native installer

-You can download prebuilt installers for a more complex demo application to see FXLauncher in action
+Check out these prebuilt installers for a more complex demo application

 - [MacOSX](http://fxsamples.tornado.no/FXSamples-1.0.dmg)
 - [Windows](http://fxsamples.tornado.no/FXSamples-1.0.exe)